 Conduct that may rise to the level of HIB may take many forms, including, but not limited to: slurs, rumors, jokes, innuendoes, demeaning comments, drawings, cartoons, pranks, ostracism, physical attacks or threats, gestures, or acts relating to an individual or group whether electronic, written, oral, or physically transmitted messages or images.
-Nothing in this section requires the targeted student to actually possess a characteristic that is a basis for HIB.
+There is no requirement that the targeted student actually possess the characteristic that is the basis for the HIB.